 INTRODUCTION TO INDIAN FISH BREEDS:

-Raising fish is a form of aquaculture practice and is termed as Pisciculture.
-Fish is a cold blooded animal which can adjust its body temperature according to the media where it lives.
+Raising fish is a form of aquaculture practice and is termed Pisciculture.
+Fish is a cold-blooded animal that can adjust its body temperature according to the media where it lives.
 Fishes are of different shapes and sizes; they may weigh from a few grams to hundreds of kilograms.
-Fishes are reared in confined water area due to their high demand.
-The basic requirements that have to be considered for rearing fish as same as other livestock management systems such as feed, breed, health, housing etc. The importance of fish farming was only realized when land resources became scare and the need for animal protein to the ever increasing population was in demand.
-Rearing fish is an old practice dated some 2000 years ago but now it has become a part of rural development system.
+Fishes are reared in confined water areas due to their high demand.
+The basic requirements that have to be considered for rearing fish as the same as other livestock management systems such as feed, breed, health, housing, etc. The importance of fish farming was only realized when land resources became scarce and the need for animal protein to the ever-increasing population was in demand.
+Rearing fish is an old practice dated some 2000 years ago but now it has become a part of the rural development system.
 Fish are generally found in sea and river basins.
-The natural availability of fish has decreased gradually due to increased fish collection; therefore it has become highly essential to raise fish on commercial basis to meet the demands of the population.
+The natural availability of fish has decreased gradually due to increased fish collection; therefore it has become highly essential to raise fish on a commercial basis to meet the demands of the population.
 India ranks seven in fish rearing practices.